 Did you recently move to Oahu?
 If you’re interested in learning how to surf, you’d probably like to know the best beginner surf spots on Oahu.
-For many people, surfing is one of the first, if not the first thing, that comes to mind when you think of Hawaii.
+For many people, surfing is one of the first that comes to mind when they think of Hawaii.

 Hawaii is often referred to as the place surfing originated and the Hawaiians have been doing it for centuries.
 It is a gold mine of beautiful beaches, however, not all are suitable for surfing.
 There are so many surf breaks on Oahu, it is difficult to know which ones are beginner-friendly.
 Here are some of the best places to surf in Oahu Hawaii for beginners.